inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave2.md

 We use manual tests to check if the movement and interactions with the board is correct.
 For example walking on a laser tile, will make the player lose 1 health and a sound will be played.\
-Walking off the screen or into a hole will reset the position of the player, and it will lose 1 health.\
+Walking off the screen or into a hole will currently only reset the position of the player.\
 Health should also be updated procedurally on the HUD, so when we take damage from the laser, the HUD\
 will update how many healthpoints is left.